 The sensing responder should transmit the Sensing Measurement Response frame within a Sensing Frame Exchange Timeout (see Table 11-29a (Sensing procedure timeout values)) in response to the Sensing Measurement Request frame.
 If no Sensing Measurement Response frame is received within this time period, or if a Sensing Measurement Response frame is received with a status code other than SUCCESS, the sensing measurement session shall not be resumed and is considered unsuccessful(#1103).

-If an unassociated non-AP STA intends to participate in a sensing measurement session initiated by an AP, it shall transmit a Sensing Measurement Query frame to solicit a Sensing Measurement Request frame from the AP.

-Upon reception of a Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 1, a non-AP STA shall transmit a Sensing Measurement Query frame to the AP after the time specified as Unassociated STA Comeback After value (see Table 11-29a (Sensing procedure timeout values)) and before the time specified as Unassociated STA Comeback Before value (see Table 11-29a(Sensing procedure timeout values)) to solicit a Sensing Measurement Request frame from the AP.
-Both STAs(#1085) start a corresponding unassociated STA comeback timer when the exchange of the Sensing Measurement Query frame and the Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 1 completes.
-The unassociated STA comeback timer shall be set to the Unassociated STA Comeback Before value (see Table 11-29a (Sensing procedure timeout values)) indicated in the Sensing Measurement Request frame.

-If an AP intends to request from one of the unassociated non-AP STAs in this TB sensing measurement exchange to participate in another sensing measurement session as a sensing responder, the AP may set the Comeback field of the corresponding User Info field in the Sensing Polling Trigger frame to 1.

-If the sensing responder is an unassociated non-AP STA, the sensing initiator shall assign the sensing responder to be polled in the TB sensing measurement exchange by setting the Poll Assigned field in the TB Sensing Specific subelement of the Sensing Measurement Parameters element in the Sensing Measurement Request frame to 1(#1548, #1549, #2109).

 The Measurement Session ID shall be assigned by a sensing initiator to a sensing responder during the establishment of a sensing measurement session.
 The same Measurement Session ID may be assigned to different sensing responders(#1951, #1979).
 The <sensing initiator’s MAC address, Measurement Session ID> tuple should be used to uniquely identify the corresponding sensing measurement session.

 During a sensing measurement session, the sensing initiator shall assign the role(s) of a sensing responder as one of the following(#1532) (see 9.4.2.319 (Sensing Measurement Parameters element)):